mikenomitch/containers/README.md

 #### Methods

 ##### Lifecycle Methods

 - `onBoot()`: Called when container boots successfully - override to add custom behavior
 - `onShutdown()`: Called when container shuts down - override to add custom behavior
 - `onError(error)`: Called when container encounters an error - override to add custom behavior

 ##### Container Methods

+- `fetch(request)`: Default handler to forward HTTP requests to the container.
+Can be overridden.
+- `containerFetch(request, port?)`: Sends an HTTP or WebSocket request to the container.
+Either port parameter or defaultPort must be specified.
+Automatically detects WebSocket upgrade requests.
 - `startContainer()`: Starts the container if it's not running and sets up monitoring, without waiting for any ports to be ready.
 - `startAndWaitForPorts(ports?, maxTries?)`: Starts the container using startContainer and then waits for specified ports to be ready.
 If no ports are specified, uses `requiredPorts` or `defaultPort`.
 If no ports can be determined, just starts the container without port checks.
-- `containerFetch(request, port?)`: Sends an HTTP or WebSocket request to the container.
-Either port parameter or defaultPort must be specified.
-Automatically detects WebSocket upgrade requests.
 - `shutdownContainer(reason?)`: Stops the container
-- `fetch(request)`: Default handler to forward HTTP requests to the container
 - `renewActivityTimeout()`: Manually renews the container activity timeout (extends container lifetime)
 - `shutdownDueToInactivity()`: Called automatically when the container times out due to inactivity

 ### Utility Functions

 - `loadBalance(binding, instances?)`: Load balances requests across multiple container instances
-- `randomContainerId(max)`: Generates a random container ID for load balancing

 ## Examples

-### Basic HTTP Example
+### HTTP Example with Lifecycle Hooks

 ```typescript
 import { Container } from 'cf-containers-nomitch';